hunar1997/FasterBrainfuckProgramming/README.md

 I made this using c++ but i used things that exist in every singe language

-There are only two important files (FBP.cpp and Functions.h) .. you write your programmes in FBP.cpp inside main, and when you finish you compile it and the brainfuck code will be outputed.
+There are only two important files (FBP.cpp and Functions.h) .. you write your programs in FBP.cpp inside main, and when you finish you compile it and the brainfuck code will be outputed.

 ## The sources i used